• Skip to primary navigation

 If you’ve lost a family member, friend, or loved one you cared about, I know it can’t be easy to move forward.
 Grieving can be hard to understand, and very complicated to work through.
 On some days, it can seem like grief comes out of nowhere, no matter how long it’s been since the loss happened, or how much work we’ve done to feel calmer and more at peace.

-This verse can be helpful no matter where you are in your faith or your thinking about God.
-If you’re in need of comfort after a loss, I hope it helps to know that turning to God can be a source of comfort when we can’t seem to find it anywhere else.
+This verse can be helpful no matter where you are in your faith or you're thinking about God.
+If you're in need of comfort after a loss, I hope it helps to know that turning to God can be a source of comfort when we can't seem to find it anywhere else.

 If You Need a Friend